Mr-Zanzibar/ip-info/README.md

 # ip-info

-Find out where a person lives by ip
+- Find the information of an ip with this code

+(often used for bad purposes)

 # How to start?